TassianaMilka/Project-Write/Project the graduation-(Cybersegurity)/Portfolio-2/README.md

 -Dynamic and static;

-- Topology that was used is the star.
+-Topology that was used is the star.
--

 --------------------------------------------------------------------------------------------------------------------------------

 # Espanõl